chaitjo/all-atom-diffusion-transformer/README.md

 **Datasets:**

 All datasets will be downloaded and processed automatically when running the code for the first time via PyG/HuggingFace:
-- Small molecules: [QM9 on PyG](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.QM9.html) (also [on HuggingFace](https://huggingface.co/datasets/chaitjo/QM9_ADiT) for processed files)
+- Small molecules: [QM9 on PyG](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.QM9.html) (also [on HuggingFace](https://huggingface.co/datasets/chaitjo/QM9_ADiT) for processed files) or [GEOM-DRUGS on HuggingFace](https://huggingface.co/datasets/chaitjo/GEOM-DRUGS_ADiT) (includes processed files)
 - Inorganic crystals: [MP20 on HuggingFace](https://huggingface.co/datasets/chaitjo/MP20_ADiT) (includes processed files)
 - Metal-organic frameworks: [QMOF150 on HuggingFace](https://huggingface.co/datasets/chaitjo/QMOF150_ADiT) (includes processed files)

-Downloading and processing all three datasets can take around 1/2 hour, but only needs to happen one time.
+Downloading and processing all three datasets can take around 30 minutes, but only needs to happen one time.

 **Training and evaluating models:**